Holic75/Baldurs-gate-dnd-3.5/README.md

 Touched creature dies if fails Savingthrow vs. Death with penalty equal to one fourth caster level rounded down.

 #### Destructive Smite
-For 10 seconds character receives +1 bonus to her attack roll per 2 points of Charisma above 10 and deals 1 extra point of damage with every hit.
+For 10 seconds character receives +1 bonus to her attack roll per 2 points of Charisma above 10 and deals 1 extra point of damage per level with every hit.

 #### Dispelling Touch
 You remove magical effects from a creature by touching it with the probability equal to 60% + 2% per caster level.

 #### Divine Light
 The character emits a dazzling burst of light that strikes at all undead creatures within a 30-ft. radius.
-The Sun Soulbeam does not automatically hit all targets, but makes a melee attack using the character's current THAC0 +3.
-Struck creatures suffer 1d4 points of fire damage per caster level.
+The spell does not automatically hit all targets, but makes a melee attack using the character's current THAC0 +3.
+Struck creatures suffer 1d6 points of fire damage per caster level.

 ### Sorcerer bloodline spells